keystonejs/keystone/examples/script/README.md

 This project demonstrates how to write code to interact with Keystone without using the standard `@keystone-6/core/scripts/cli` tools.

-The `getContext` function does not ahdere to the typical Keystone entry-point and requires that your Prisma schema has been previously built by Keystone.
+The `getContext` function does not adhere to the typical Keystone entry-point and requires that your Prisma schema has been previously built by Keystone.

 ## Instructions